thekalinga/books-raw/repo/introduction-to-international-law/28-international-institutions.md

-[^563/4]: It is a question of construction of the relevant instruments or treaties whether the corporators (i.e., the member States) are entitled to exercise any powers appertaining to the institution, or whether this is a matter of organic or institutional action only; South West Africa Cases, 2nd Phase, I.C.J.
+[^563/4]: It is a question of construction of the relevant instruments or treaties whether the corporators (i.e., the member States) are entitled to exercise any powers appertaining to the institution, or whether this is a matter of organic or institutional action only; _South West Africa Cases, 2nd Phase_, I.C.J.
 Reports, 1966, 6, at p.
 29.

 [^564/1]: _See_ Advisory opinion on Reparation for Injuries Suffered in the Service of